-- (a) A fielder must catch the ball in play. - (b) If a fielder catches a ball while standing out of play, an out is not recorded.
-It will either be a homerun or a foul, as appropriate. - (c) However, an out may be recorded if a player is standing in play but reaches to catch a ball that would otherwise land out of play. - (d) A player may also record an out if they leave in-play territory and catch the ball before contacting out-of-play territory.
+- (a) A fielder must catch the ball when his or her last point of contact was in play. - (b) If a fielder catches a ball while standing out of play, an out is not recorded.
+It will either be a homerun or a foul, as appropriate. - (c) An out may be recorded if a player is standing in play but reaches to catch a ball that would otherwise land out of play. - (d) A player may also record an out if they leave in-play territory and catch the ball before contacting out-of-play territory.